MicrosoftDocs/msteams-docs/msteams-platform/toolkit/deploy.md

 ## Deploy Teams apps using Teams Toolkit

-The Get started guides help to deploy using Teams Toolkit.
+The Get started guide helps to deploy using Teams Toolkit.
 You can use the following to deploy your Teams app:

 * [Deploy your app to Azure](/microsoftteams/platform/sbs-gs-javascript?tabs=vscode%2Cvsc%2Cviscode%2Cvcode&tutorial-step=4)
 * [Deploy your app to SharePoint](/microsoftteams/platform/sbs-gs-spfx?tabs=vscode%2Cviscode&tutorial-step=4)